 Funding through the Stage 2 BLER Fund has been committed to 195 local community projects supporting economic or social recovery, strengthening resilience and delivering ongoing community benefit.

 Please note that the below map only includes BLER Stage 2 projects.

 The diverse nature of the projects funded through Stage 2 was driven by the specific recovery needs of each community and guided by locally led applications.

 More than 650 project applications were received from 47 LGAs impacted by the bushfires in NSW, requesting a total of more than $1.6 billion – more than six times the original available funding.

 The Department of Regional NSW led the merit-based assessment process in line with the eligibility and assessment criteria published in the BLER Program Guidelines and the Australian Government’s Local Economic Recovery funding criteria.
 The robust, fair and transparent process was overseen by independent probity advisors from both the Australian and NSW governments.
 A copy of the Interim Probity Report Summary is available in the resources below.

 The Department of Regional NSW can provide feedback to unsuccessful applicants and identify future funding opportunities where appropriate.
 This may include the Australian Government’s $280 million Black Summer Grants Program.

 Unsuccessful applicants can book a feedback session.

 Stage 3 – Final projects/initiatives

-A final package of projects and initiatives to be agreed between the Commonwealth and NSW governments, to be designed and delivered by the end of 2021.
+A final package of projects and initiatives to be agreed between the Australian and NSW governments, to be designed and delivered by the end of 2021.